 Disclosures: Bruce C Anderson, MD Nothing to disclose.
-Karl B Fields, MD Consultant/Advisory Boards: Body Helix [Hamstring, calf, and general sports injuries (Compression sleeves)].
+Karl B Fields, MD Consultant/Advisory Boards: Body Helix [sports injuries (Compression products-Dr. Fields does not receive any financial compensation, but has received free products that he gives to patients in his office after testing the products for quality and effect)].
 Jonathan Grayzel, MD, FAAEM Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.